Stellarium/stellarium/skycultures/balinese/description.md

 ### Other Celestial Objects

 The Balinese consider comets to be stars, calling them lintang Dupa.
-Furthermore, the lunar ascending and descending nodes are also considered stars, lintang Laweyan and lintang Děpat.
+Dupa is an incense.
+They think that comets are similar to incense.
+Furthermore, lintang Laweyan and lintang Děpat are unique.
+These two lintangs are related to the story of Kalau Rau, a powerful demon who stole the holy water (tirta amerta) that can make anybody immortality.
+His actions were discovered by the Sun God and Moon God.
+One of their weapons split the demon's head and body.
+His head is called lintang Laweyan, which in Vedic concept is associated with Rahu.
+Meanwhile, his body is called lintang Děpat, which in Vedic concept is associated with Ketu.
+In astronomical concept, lintang Laweyan is the lunar ascending node, and the descending node is lintang Děpat.

 ## Constellations